alphagov/govwifi-admin/.github/pull_request_template.md

 Describe why the change was necessary

-Link to Trello card (if applicable):
+Link to JIRA / Trello card (if applicable):